TobiasFancee/CIPs/DraftCIP.md

 |-----------------------  |--------------------  |------------------------ |---------------   | ---------------------------- |
 ```

 This proposal removes the parameter minPoolCost from the protocol.
 A new parameter minPoolRate as described in [CIP 23] is added.
 The proposed value for minPoolRate in this proposal is 0.02.
 Any stake pool with a margin registered lower than minPoolRate will have its margin set to minPoolRate by the protocol when calculating delegator rewards.
+If minPoolCost cannot be removed, then it should be set to zero.

 ## Rationale
 The current protocol allows for staking entities to achieve high leverage without any restrictions.
 As a result, many of the largest entities staking on Cardano operate with very high leverage leaving less opportunity for entities with smaller delegation.
 These high leverage “multipools” are made possible by operators splitting their pledge and operating multiple pools.
 The act of “pool splitting” bypasses the saturation mechanism of the current protocol.
 This mechanism is not influenced by an entity’s pledge or leverage.
 Instead, it is influenced by parameter k which is an arbitrary number representing an optimal number of pools on the network.
 As stated before, an optimal number of pools does not have any influence on the decentralization of the network, as it cannot control who runs these pools.